 - Orientation in London and New Delhi (approximately 10 days): A period when students and faculty become acquainted with another in a more familiar environment (i.e. modernized and with fertile creature comforts such as central heating) and prepare for the culture shock of studying in an impoverished rural town in India.

-- Classes in Bodh Gaya (approximately 10 weeks): Western Paradigms of education were used for the core courses (Buddhist Philosophy, History of South Asian Buddhism, and Anthropology of Buddhism), and Buddhist philosophies were used in the Meditation traditions course.
+- Classes in Bodh Gaya (approximately 10 weeks): Western Paradigms of education are used for the core courses (Buddhist Philosophy, History of South Asian Buddhism, and Anthropology of Buddhism), and Buddhist philosophies were used in the Meditation Traditions course.
 A regular day in Bodh Gaya looked like:

 - 5:00 a.m.—Wakeup